FrankHB/pl-docs/en-US/calling-for-language-features.md

 Note *PTC (proper tail call)* is NOT same to *TCO (tail call optimization)*.
 See [here](https://groups.google.com/d/msg/comp.lang.lisp/AezzhxTliME/2Zsq7HUn_ssJ) for clarification.

+### Implicit tail call notations

+The default style of proper tail calls.

+This is what mandated in most "truely" PTC languages.
+Besides, some alternatives of "conditional" forms of PTC are also proposed by introducing syntactically explicit forms to designate the places of PTC needed, like [Syntactic Tail Calls proposed for ECMAScript](https://github.com/tc39/proposal-ptc-syntax/).
+Such approach is considered compromized, because:

+* The opt-in nature directly voids the space complexity guarantee of PTC.
+* The syntactic nature limits the contexts to a strict subset of the syntactic contexts in the formal model.
+* The explicit nature is against the simplicity of the code "just work".

+All of the consequences mean users will have strictly less chances to leverage this feature in practice, thus it will essentially undermine the original purpose.

+The preference to the implicit style *by default* does not mean that explicit style is always bad.
+It is still true that users may need to designate the place of contexts explicitly, but this should be usually rare.
+Namely, such explicit syntactic notation should be used to *opt-out* PTC.
+Such explicit notation is specifically for the cases when PTC is inconsistent in high-level of the code logic, i.e. to express some non-ignorable but (syntactically) implicit side effects *at the end of activation record frames deterministically*.
+(Such cases in exsiting languages include non-trivial destuctor calls in C++ and some contract checks in Racket.)
+Alternatives of implicit PTC in such contexts will at least result in better diagnostics to users, providing better chances to avoid the inconsistency.

+Nevertheless, syntactic forms at the call sites are still far from correct, because such cases are exposed by the essential properties of *activation record frames* or *activated instances of the calls* (perhaps in some context-sensitively ways, e.g. effected by the states of previous "parent" frames), but not the expressions forming the entries of the calls.

 ### Evlis tail calls

 Known most efficient way in space being compatible to pass-by-value semantics.